top of page

 Ariel farm photo.JPG

-Each student will be registered with ASDAN to complete courses such as Animal Care, Fitness, Language, Foodwise, English and Maths while practising natural horsemanship and developing new skills to transfer into their future careers.
+Each student will have the opportunity to complete courses in Animal Care, Fitness, Language, Foodwise, English, and Maths while practicing natural horsemanship and developing new skills for their future careers.

-The AP operates 5 days a week, offering limited places per day.
-Students should be enrolled for a minimum of 10 weeks to complete each course.
+The program operates 5 days a week with limited places available per day.
+Students are encouraged to enroll for a minimum of 10 weeks to complete each course.

 Equine Interventions: